It’s layer season, boys.

 My personal favorite hoodie in terms of price, fit, and color selection has to be the American Apparel California fleece.
 Yes, they’re still in business.
 The AA California hoodie is, well, made in California and boasts a flattering slim-ish fit.
 It’s 100% cotton and comes in a few different colors without designs or branding.
 Best of all?
 It’s around $30!
 I’ve worn mine rather aggressively for a couple years and it’s still going strong.
 Looking for a more premium hooded sweatshirt?
 Check out the stuff from Reigning Champ.

 There’s a common misconception that hoodies are inherently unfashionable, and that’s not necessarily true.
 Layering a lighter hoodie under a jacket or coat can look great, especially in a casual setting.
-Wear it with a bomber, chore coat, or trucker jacket.
+Wear it with a bomber, chore coat, or trucker jacket for a warm yet stylish top layer.

 When I’m not in jeans, I’m in chinos so I consider these types of pants a must-have on my list of men’s fall fashion essentials.
 Chinos come in quite literally every color imaginable, making them a great article of clothing to fine-tune any wardrobe’s color palette.
 Most chino pants are made from 100% cotton with some styles having spandex added in for increased stretch and comfort.